j-baek/Janggi-Korean-Chess/README.md

 $${\color{blue}車}$$
 - they can move orthogonally only, with no jumping
-- they can have as many steps as possible, until encounter the end of the board or other pieces
+- they can have as many steps as possible until encounter the end of the board or other pieces

 ### Cannons
 $${\color{red}包}$$

 $${\color{blue}包}$$
 - they can move orthogonally only, with one jump
-- if there are no other piece to jump over, their movement is restricted
+- if there are no other pieces to jump over, their movement is restricted
-- they cannot jump over more than one pice
+- they cannot jump over more than one piece
 - they cannot jump over other cannon, nor attack other cannon

 ### Soldiers